-Poe’s 1838 novel is a sea-faring adventure where Pym and his crew land on an island, off the coast of Antarctica, populated only by black people.
+Poe's 1838 novel is a seafaring adventure in which Pym and his crew land on an island, off the coast of Antarctica, populated only by black people.

-In an interview with Tell Me More guest host Tony Cox, Johnson says Poe’s novel starts as a regular sea-faring tale, but turns into science fiction.
+In an interview with Tell Me More guest host Tony Cox, Johnson says Poe's novel starts as a regular tale but turns into science fiction.

 He describes the end of Poe's work: Pym leaves the island for Antarctica, and then sees a white figure standing on the coast.
 The ice opens up in a chasm, the boat enters, and the book ends.
 That's it.

-Johnson’s sequel picks up where Poe left off — in Antarctica.
-The hero, Professor Chris Jaynes, convinces his friends to take on an adventure to the South Pole.
-When they arrive, they discover that the white figure from Poe’s novel is actually from a population of massive albino snow creatures.
+Johnson's sequel picks up where Poe left off — in Antarctica.
+The hero, professor Chris Jaynes, persuades his friends to take on an adventure to the South Pole.
+When they arrive, they discover that the white figure from Poe's novel is actually from a population of massive albino snow creatures.

-The main link between Poe and Johnson’s novels is the idea of a black island — a place where black people thrive and survive, detached from racism.
+The main link between Poe's and Johnson's novels is the idea of a black island — a place where black people thrive and survive, detached from racism.

 Johnson says that in Poe's book, the island's indigenous population is so black that even their teeth are black, and the water is purple.
 And although this place horrified Poe, Johnson found it fascinating.
 This is the utopia that Johnson's hero is searching for in his mission to Antarctica.

-Like Johnson, the book’s hero and narrator Chris Jaynes is biracial.
+Like Johnson, Jaynes is biracial.
 And the issue of race comes up frequently as Jaynes comes to terms with his identity.

 "As I started, I didn't think about it.
 But as I was spewing all these things out there, it ended up speaking to my own struggles with biracial identity," says Johnson.

 For Johnson, the process of writing Pym was tough.
 He took nine years, writing seven or eight different versions.